10 Best VPNs for Android in 2022 — Safe Apps for Your Phone

-While there are some decent free VPNs, they’re not good to use on Android because they could expose your device to serious security risks.
-That’s because most free services make their money by selling your information to third parties, like advertising companies and government agencies.
-Free VPNs can also infect your device with dangerous malware and display advertisements on your device.
+There are several decent free VPNs, but others may expose your Android device to serious security risks.
+Unlike the best paid Android VPNs, most free services make their money by selling your information to third parties, like advertising companies and government agencies.
+Free VPNs can also infect your device with dangerous malware and adware.

 Aside from security risks, free VPNs don’t have the fastest speeds, the best security, or the most user-friendly platforms.
-Some also put limitations on what servers you can connect to or how much bandwidth you can use, while others only allow you to use one device at a time.
+Some also limit your server selection and bandwidth usage, while others only allow you to use one device at a time.

 Does Android have a built-in VPN?

+Yes, but I wouldn’t recommend using it over the best VPN providers for Android.
 Some Android devices have a built-in setting that lets you enable PPTP or L2TP/IPSec connections without a separate VPN app.
-However, not all models support that (my Samsung phone didn’t)— and if they do, the protection you get is not as strong as one you’d get with the top VPN vendors.
-That’s because actual VPNs offer custom settings, military-grade encryption, a kill switch, and more features you won’t find with manual built-in Android protection.
+However, not all models support this— and if they do, the protection isn’t as strong as what you’d get from top VPN services.
+Premium VPNs offer custom settings, military-grade encryption, a kill switch, and more features you won’t find with built-in Android protection.

 Is it safe to use a VPN on Android?

-Yes, I even highly recommend you use a VPN on Android as it’ll improve your device’s security.
-If you’re worried about whether it’s legal to use a VPN, don’t worry — VPNs are completely legal in most countries.
-However, countries like China, Turkey, Iraq, and Russia heavily censor content and ban the use of VPNs.
-If you want to use your service abroad, always check the laws before you go to avoid trouble and download the apps on your device prior to arriving in the country.
+Yes, I highly recommend you use a VPN on Android to improve your device’s security.
+If you’re concerned about legality, don’t worry — VPNs are allowed in most countries.
+However, countries like China, Turkey, Iraq, and Russia heavily censor content and ban VPN usage.
+If you want to use your service abroad, always check the laws before you go to avoid trouble and download the apps on your device prior to your arrival.

-In the case of China, they have a specific list of approved VPNs that are usually monitored by the government.
-The use of any other VPN can result in a fine for China citizens.
-However, for foreigners, it’s a legal gray area and I’ve never heard of foreigners being fined for using non-approved VPNs.
-If you want a VPN that consistently works in China, or similar countries, I recommend you try ExpressVPN.
+China specifically has a list of approved VPNs that are usually monitored by the government.
+The use of any other VPN can result in a fine for Chinese citizens.
+However, it’s a legal gray area for everyone else and I’ve never heard of foreigners being fined for using non-approved VPNs.
+If you want a VPN that consistently works in China or similar countries, I recommend you try ExpressVPN.